MyceliaNetwork/quark.js/README.md

 "Trust, but verify!"
 If your best course of action when handling the callback data.

-Once you have instantiated the object we can begin creating an basket with a couple of transaction items.
+Once you have instantiated the object we can begin creating a basket with a couple of transaction items.

 **PLEASE NOTE**: BigInts cannot be serialized client-side and thus we do not